Crown-Commercial-Service/ccs-scale-infra-db-shared/README.md

 ### Overview
 This repository contains a complete set of configuration files and code to deploy SCALE shared service databases into the AWS cloud.
 The infrastructure code is written in [Terraform](https://www.terraform.io/) and contains the following primary components:

+### Prerequisites - Setup master user credentials
+Create 2 new secure string SSM parameters:

+`{environment}-agreements-db-master-username`
+`{environment}-agreements-db-master-password`

+These will be referenced in the Terraform script.
+You will get a 'ParameterNotFound` error if these are not created before running the script.

 ### Connection to Database via Bastion Host
 The Bastion Host EC2 instance provisioned in this project can be used tunnel SSH connections to access the Postgres Databases.